druid-io/druid-io.github.io/_posts/2014-03-15-benchmarking-druid.md

 15GB of memory for memory mapping segment data, if we allow about 1GB for the operating system and other overhead.

-Broker nodes are configure with 12GB of JVM heap, and query chunking has been disabled.
+Broker nodes are configured with 12GB of JVM heap, and query chunking has been disabled.
 This ensures queries do not get split up into sequential queries and always run fully parallelized.